superleesa/toy_dl_framework/README.md

 1. Simple, yet low-level - written only using pure Python and Numpy; you get a low-level understanding of deep learning architectures easily; it is suitable for learning purposes
-2. Mix of PyTorch and Keras - can use fit API like Keras to quickly fit a model, or write a train loop from scratch in PyTorch style
+2. Mix of PyTorch and Keras - can use fit API like Keras to quickly fit a model, or write a train loop from scratch in PyTorch style.
+The implementation itself is similar to Chainer.
-3. No computation graph - no need to care about tracking gradients and scopes; instead, create a layer by yourself with both forward and backward methods

 ## Basic Usage
 An example of creating a two-layer MLP for MNIST data.
 Check [two_layer_ml_mnist.py](https://github.com/superleesa/toy_dl_framework/blob/main/examples/two_layer_mlp_mnist.py) for the full code.